byterubpay/byterub-site/_posts/2016-05-22-overview-and-logs-for-the-dev-meeting-held-on-2016-05-22.md

 **\<ArticMine>** It is actually really needed We have info all over the place
 **\<fluffypony>** (we discussed this here a few days ago as well, and everyone generally seemed in favour of it)
 **\<fluffypony>** ArticMine: agreed
-**\<xmrpromotions>** I like the idea.
+**\<btrpromotions>** I like the idea.
 Consolidation and simplification should hopefully encourage more people to contribute to it
 **\<fluffypony>** that's it from my side - next meeting will be on the 5th of May, same time
 **\<fluffypony>** if anyone has anything they want to discuss, or any other points they want to bring up, now's the time
 **\<fluffypony>** we have 20-ish minutes till the Kovri meeting